bolt/docs/source/contributing.md

 - Branch the repo you're basing the fix on.
 (This is often the master branch).
 A commonly used name for branches looks like `"issue-<issue number>-<issue title>"`.
 This can then easily be identified.
 - Fix the issue and commit the files to your created branch.
 If needed, you can [refer](https://github.com/blog/831-issues-2-0-the-next-generation) (see the supported synonyms or use `#<issue number>` to just refer to issues) to Github issue numbers in your commit message.
-- Push the branch to your own github account.
+- Push the branch to your own Github account.
-- Go to your github account, switch to the branch you pushed and look for the pull request button.
+- Go to your Github account, switch to the branch you pushed and look for the pull request button.
 - Double-check if the changed files are correct.
 - Fill in a descriptive title and a description.
 In this field you can also refer to issues in the same way as in commits, shown above.
 - Now the waiting begins until your pull request is reviewed.
 This will result in the pull request either being discussed, accepted or rejected.